-Contact Point Aoife Braiden, Geological Survey Ireland (Department of the Environment, Climate and Communications) research@gsi.ie Funding commitment €200,000 Anticipated number of projects to be funded 1-2 Maximum funding per awarded project/per partner €200,000 Eligible types of organisations SMEs and research organisations are eligible to apply.
+Contact Point Aoife Braiden, Geological Survey Ireland (Department of the Environ- ment, Climate and Communications) research@gsi.ie Funding commitment €200,000 Anticipated number of pro- jects to be funded 1-2 Maximum funding per awarded project/per part- ner €200,000 Eligible types of organisa- tions SMEs and research organisations are eligible to apply.
 All funding must be in line with State Aid (it is the responsibility of the beneficiary to ensure compliance) Eligible Call Modules Geothermal Call Module, TRI4 Eligible types of RDI and TRL Geothermal heating and cooling.
 For example: resource estimation, resource management, subsurface management, geoscience data, social acceptance of geothermal energy, geology and geotechnical engineering related to subsurface thermal storage.
-Applicants must check in advance with GSI if the proposed topic is eligible TRL 1-7 eligible Submission of proposal /documentation at national/regional level Applicants must be eligible under GSI rules to apply - all applicants must contact GSI in advance of submission.
+Applicants must check in advance with GSI if the proposed topic is eligible TRL 1-7 eligible Submission of proposal /documentation at na- tional/regional level Applicants must be eligible under GSI rules to apply - all applicants must contact GSI in advance of submission.
 The proposal will not be reviewed for quality of scientific content at national level, but will be assessed to ensure the topic is within the remit of the GSI and adhering to budget and eligibility rules.
-Additional eligibility criteria Eligibility check will be conducted regarding (a) topic, (b) eligibility of the host organisation and (c) budget.
+Additional eligibility crite- ria Eligibility check will be conducted regarding (a) topic, (b) eligibility of the host organisation and (c) budget.
 Eligible costs Direct costs (staff, fieldwork, travel, consumables etc) + indirect costs, max 15% (of total direct costs excluding subcontracting).
-Durable equipment of <€15,000 is eligible but must be clearly justified and depreciation rules applied.
-Applicants must have pre-approval from GSI for any equipment > €15,000 with depreciation and standard accounting rules applied.
-Information available at research@gsi.ie GSI website Other
+Durable equip- ment of <€15,000 is eligible but must be clearly justified and deprecia- tion rules applied.
+Applicants must have pre-approval from GSI for any equipment > €15,000 with depreciation and standard accounting rules applied. tion rules applied.
+Applicants must have pre-approval from GSI for any equipment > €15,000 with depreciation and standard accounting rules Information available at tion rules applied.
+Applicants must have pre-approval from GSI for any equipment > €15,000 with depreciation and standard accounting rules

 Basic research Industrial/Applied Research Experimental development /innovation

 Large Enterprises

 Medium Enterprises 100 75 75

 Small Enterprises 100 75 75

 Universities, public research organisations 100 100 100

 Public authorities

-Associations without economic activities, NGOs 100 100 100
+Associations without eco- nomic activities, NGOs 100 100 100